-- The very limited number of biomass providers (see chapter 3.1.2 for discussion) - The low number of non-governmental organizations (NGOs) and civil society organizations (CSOs) listed as SHs (see chapter 3.1.2 for discussion)

-• The absence of trade unions, highlighting the unclear pathway to access to a bigger number of potential biomass providers, in case there is any land available (see chapter 3.1.2).
+- The very limited number of biomass providers (see chapter 3.1.2 for discussion) - The low number of non-governmental organizations (NGOs) and civil society organizations (CSOs) listed as SHs (see chapter 3.1.2 for discussion) - The absence of market regulators, given the fact that permissions for the selling of products from former mining lands might be hard to get (see chapter 3.1.2). - The absence of trade unions, highlighting the unclear pathway to access to a bigger number of potential biomass providers, in case there is any land available (see chapter 3.1.2).